marinavillaschi/report-generator/README.md

 ### TODO:

-- Create glue crawler on template to run everytime new data comes in S3 to create/update glue database
+- ~~Create glue crawler on template to run everytime new data comes in S3 to create/update glue database~~ OK!

 - Set up Athena for reading data from S3 using database created by crawler